microsoft/Olive/docs/source/overview/options.md

     - `name: [str]` The name of the model.

-    - `model_type: [str]` Identify the model type.
+    - `model_storage_kind: [str]` Identify the model storage kind.
 It could be 'file', 'folder', 'azureml'.

     - `model_loader: [str]` The name of the function provided by the user to load the model.
 The function should take the model path as input and return the loaded model.